Register Now!

 Sprinkle salt on catfish steaks and place them in the melting butter.

-Using tongs, grasp the steaks around it's outside edges (at the thickest side), and gently turn 3 to 4 times to coat both sides of catfish in butter.
+Using tongs, grasp the steaks around it's outside edges (at the thickest side), and gently turn 3 to 4 times to coat both sides of catfish in melted butter.
 Handle them gently to avoid breaking them up.
 Don't put the tongs under the steaks, handle them by their outside edges, or use a spatula.

 Allow the catfish steaks to sizzle about a minute on one side, then turn for a 1-minute sizzle on the other side.
 The trick to keeping them juicy is to briefly butter-brown both sides, turning after a minute, for a total of about 10 to 15 minutes.
 (15 minutes if the catfish steaks are large).